 Megan Dunn, Director of Special Education

-Megan Dunn has been serving students with special needs for nearly 20 years.
-Megan came to LCMSD from Oakland Unified School District where she taught special education, was a Program Specialist supporting both mild/moderate and moderate/severe programs and a Program Coordinator grades K-8 along with supervising Related Services district wide.
+Megan Dunn has been serving students with special needs for nearly 25 years.
+Megan came to LCMSD in 2014 from Oakland Unified School District where she taught special education, was a Program Specialist supporting both mild/moderate and moderate/severe programs and a Program Coordinator grades K-8 along with supervising Related Services district wide.
 She graduated from the University of the Pacific with a Bachelors of Art and a concentration in education.
 She has also earned an Education Specialist Credential and Masters of Arts in Administration from San Francisco State University.

 Katie Hooper, Administrative Assistant